-- 4 tablespoons butter, divided
+- 4 tablespoons unsalted butter, divided

 - 1 cup uncooked orzo pasta

-- 14.5 ounces water
+- 14 ounces water

-- 1/2 cup grated Parmesan cheese
+- 1/2 cup grated Parmesan Cheese

-- salt and pepper to taste
+- Salt and pepper to taste

-- Melt 2 tablespoons of the butter in a medium skillet over medium high heat and add 1 cup orzo.
-Stir until lightly browned.
+- Increase the heat to mid-high and melt the remaining 2 tablespoons butter in the skillet.
+Add 1 cup orzo pasta and stir until lightly browned.
 Add 14 ounces of water and 2 teaspoons chicken base and bring to a boil.
 Cover.
-Reduce heat and simmer for about 15 minutes until the orzo is tender and the liquid is absorbed.
+Reduce heat and simmer for about 15 minutes until the orzo is tender and the liquid is mostly absorbed.

-- When orzo is done add the spinach and 1/2 cup Parmesan cheese and mix well.
+- When the orzo is done add the spinach and 1/2 cup Parmesan cheese and mix well.
 Give it a taste and adjust the seasonings as needed.
 The Parmesan will add some saltiness to the dish, so be sure to give it a taste to ensure you don't add too much salt!

 Prep Time: 10 mins.